-Our dataset excludes refugees, but Figures 1 and 2 suggest refugee populations may still be included.
+14. Our data set excludes refugees, but Figures 1 and 2 suggest refugee populations may still be included.

-Singapore appears to, in the 1990s, send women to Hong Kong.
+15. In the 1990s, Singapore appears to send women to Hong Kong.
 We would expect that these women are primarily skilled migrants.

-We expect increased women's flows post-2000 given the recent intensification of nurse migration from India (Kofman and Raghuram 2012).
+16. We expect increased women's flows post-2000 given the recent intensification of nurse migration from India (Kofman and Raghuram 2012).